benedery/Quiz-App/README.md

 ## Quiz-App
 ## About The Project && Dependencies
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Project uses, React, Redux,React-Router, Redux-Thunk,React Bootstrap,MATERIAL-UI.
+Project uses, React, Redux,

+React-Router, Redux-Thunk,

+React Bootstrap,MATERIAL-UI.

 This Project using localStorage Api.

 Also Using Firebase servers for fetching data.

 ## Flow

 1.User Enter his name

 2.User select a quiz from a list

-3.First question presented for the selected quiz 4.User select click an answer to go next question 5.After user answered all questions
+3.First question presented for the selected quiz

+4.User select click an answer to go next question

+5.After user answered all questions

 *a summary of results is presented
 *User can choose to redo quiz / select different quiz / New user Select